 Alaina earned her Bachelor of Science in Cell and Molecular Biology with a minor in Chemistry from Grand Valley State University.
 During her time at Grand Valley, she worked as an undergraduate research assistant and conducted research regarding the pathogenicity of Candida albicans.
 Before joining the firm, she completed an internship at Karmanos Cancer Institute where she studied TMPRSS13, a transmembrane protease, and its relation to breast cancer.

-She placed second in the 2023 Midwest regional round of the USPTO National Patent Application Drafting Competition.
+Placed second in the Midwest regional round of the USPTO National Patent Application Drafting Competition 2023

-Wayne State University Law School, expected graduation May 2024
+Juris Doctor, Wayne State University Law School, 2024

-President of the Wayne Intellectual Property Student Association, 2023-2024
+President of Wayne Intellectual Property Student Association, 2023-204

 Executive Note and Comment Editor of Wayne Law Review, 2023-2024